Reformatt Logo

-The Yamato was the biggest battleship ever built and it was built by Japan during the Second World War it had the biggest guns ever fitted on a battleship and had a range of 25 miles.
+The Yamato was the biggest battleship ever built and was built by Japan in 1937 during the Second World War.
+It had the biggest guns ever fitted on a battleship and had a range of 25 miles.
+Yamato was hit by at least 11 torpedoes and 6 bombs and met its fate near Kyushu.

 The yamato was the biggest battleship ever built.
 It was built by the empire of japan in 1941.
 I only came to know recently about his fact and became quite curious to its development, structure and all mystery surrounding this magnificent vessel.